Arjun-Regmi-Chhetri/SneakFit-AI-Based-Sneaker-Recommendation-System/README.md

-# SneakFit - AI-Based Sneaker Recommendation System
+# SneakFit - AI-Based Sneaker Recommendation System using Content Filtering

 SneakFit is an e-commerce platform designed to provide personalized sneaker recommendations using AI algorithms.
 The system integrates a recommendation engine with a web application that includes a frontend for user interaction and a backend for managing data and processing requests.